FabianReister/linter-cmake/README.md

-###
+### Acknowledgement

-Inspired by linter-ansible-linting and linter-jshint
+Thanks to the authors of the 'linter-ansible-linting' and 'linter-jshint' as these Atom plugins have been inspiring.